ibmcloudprivate2/httpbin-wrapper/docs-src/docs/nodejs.md

 ## Introduction

-In this hands on exercise, you will learn
+In this tutorial, you will learn

 - how to build a docker image
 - how to push an image to a private repo